A blog that is a single executable binary

 }

-The two methods (server_receive and server_send) are actual wrappers over send() and recv() that add additional checks on-top.
+The two functions (server_receive and server_send) are essentially robust wrappers around the standard send() and recv() calls that add necessary safety checks on top.

-For example, in server_receive we make sure we read bytes (b_req) up until we encounter CRLF (http_req_is_final) or we overflow (we read more bytes than req_buff can hold).
+For example, in server_receive, we make sure we keep reading bytes (b_req) up until we encounter the final CRLF sequence (http_req_is_final), or until we overflow (meaning we attempt to read more bytes than req_buff can hold).

-In server_send we make sure that we send all the bytes from rep_buff.
-Calling send once doesn’t guarantee that; that’s why we do everything in a loop that checks how manys bytes we’ve sent (using w_rep).
+In server_send, we make sure that we actually send all the bytes from rep_buff.
+Calling send once doesn’t guarantee that everything is transmitted over the network; that’s why we wrap everything in a loop that tracks exactly how many bytes we’ve successfully sent (tot_w_rep).
+(Note: I added pointer arithmetic rep_buff + tot_w_rep to the send call so it correctly resumes sending from where it left off!)

 #define REP_FMT "%s%s\n"